-Brent ran by a Walgreens to pick up what he needed for the evening, so they could all stay safe and happy and hydrated, and then he stepped on the gas so he’d make it across town in time.
+He stopped by a Walgreens to pick up what he needed for the evening.
+Despite his internal drama, everyone needed to stay safe, happy, fed, and hydrated.
+Then he stepped on the gas so he’d make it across town in time.
 He didn’t want them to have to start without him.

-When Brent arrived, he was immediately caught in the center of a swarm of squealing bodies as the AAF Phoenixes pee wee basketball team closed in around him.
+When Brent arrived at the rec center, he immediately became the nucleus of a mass of squealing bodies as the AAF Phoenixes pee wee basketball team closed in around him.
 He lifted the drug store bags containing juice boxes, granola bars, and band-aids to keep them out of the fray.

 “Hey Coach!”